eduardocasino/kim-1-programmable-memory-card/tools/README.md

 fill: <byte>            # Optional.
 Fills the section with <byte>.
 If file is
                         #           also specified and its smaller than the
                         #           section, fills the remaining space.
+data: 'string'          # Optional.
+Fills the section with the string contents.
+Hex
+                        #           escape codes (like '\xFF') are supported
 ```

 Example: